Entanglement Islands from Hilbert Space Reduction: Entanglement islands from Hilbert space reduction

-In this case, the state of $I$ is determined by the state of $\mathcal{R}$ and hence $I$ does not add any independent degrees of freedom to the total system.
-The factorization \eqref{Hfactorize} no longer holds.
-Later we will see that, this kind of constraint will essentially change the way we compute the reduced density matrix.
+One of the direct and crucial consequences of the self-encoding property \eqref{mapping} is that, some of the degrees of freedom become dependent on each other, hence $\mathcal{H}_{red}$ is no longer factorizable following \eqref{Hfactorize}.
+In this case, the state of $I$ is determined by the state of $\mathcal{R}$ and hence $I$ does not add any independent degrees of freedom to the system.